-Priorities and directions identified during the engagement phase were then validated through a follow up open house meeting with the public and meeting with the members of the Arts and Culture Committee (ACC).
-This resulted in the creation of Draft Guiding Principles and Vision for the Art in Public Spaces Master Plan.
+Priorities and directions identified during the engagement phase were then validated through follow-up meetings with staff and the City's Arts and Culture Committee.
+The draft Art in Public Spaces Master Plan was presented to Council and then made available on the City's website for public feedback.